 Class Registration Guide

 - Look at the Schedule of Classes, and identify the course number and CRN.
 Check if you need signature and/or approval for course overrides for courses outside of ME.
-NOTE: Register for ME 691 (CRN: 57228).
-This is a required course and is only offered in the Fall.

 - Email your temporary advisor to determine if the courses you selected are appropriate.
 Once approved, use your PIN to enter your registration through myPurdue.